Kiopp/kiopp-minesweeper/README.md

 Compilation is made easy and platform independant using cmake.
 Raylib is included in the compilation and therefore is not required to be installed on your system.
 Simply follow these steps:

 ### Linux
-You can run the initial build and compilation using the included LinuxCompile.sh bash script.
-I use the following commands to build the project:
+You can compile and run using the included LinuxCompile.sh bash script.
+Or alternatively you can do it manually by using the following commands to build the project:
 ```
 mkdir build
 cd build
 cmake ..
+make
+./kiopp_mine
 ```
 Then to compile I simply run:
 ```
-make && ./kiopp_mine
+./LinuxCompile
 ```
 ### Windows
 To build the project on windows I recommend using cmake GUI with Visual Studio.